colorBanded/kiBoard/README.md

 # kiBoard
-Full 104-key Keyboard with an optional screen
+A nonstandard 158 key Keyboard